 - Re-charge Low Freon

 - Cleaning of Air Conditioning Coil

 - Air Conditioner Replacement with a Trane High-efficiency Unit

-Mattex Heating & Cooling offers our residental and commercial customers a Pro-Tune Up plan that helps keep their cooling systems in tip-top shape.
-Below is a handout of what you can expect when you purchase a Pro-Tune Up with Mattex Heating & Cooling. **Commercial customers, please contact Mattex Heating & Cooling to inquire about details to purchase a Pro-Tune Up agreement.
-We are happy to assist you at 217-355-9700 or 217-762-2611.
+Mattex Heating, Cooling and Plumbing offers our residential and commercial customers a Pro-Tune Up plan that helps keep their cooling systems in tip-top shape.
+Below is a handout of what you can expect when you purchase a Pro-Tune Up with Mattex Heating, Cooling and Plumbing. **Commercial customers, please contact Mattex Heating, Cooling and Plumbing to inquire about details to purchase a Pro-Tune Up agreement.
+We are happy to assist you at 217-355-9700, 217-762-2611 or 217-235-9705